The Cuban Melodious Finch

 Breeding season

-Captive Cuban Finches will breed during warmer months.
+Captive Cuban Finches will breed during the warmer spring/summer months (April/May in the Northern Hemisphere).

 Breeding tips